biosustain/maud-debugging/README.md

 `debugging-tools`: A selection of tools that are useful for identifying potential model misspecification.
 `initialisation`: Identifying when initialisation is an issue and how to solve the immediate initialisation problem.
-'ode-issues': Common ODE error flags and methods to make the system solvable.
+`ode-issues`: Common ODE error flags and methods to make the system solvable.

 # Standard practices